engineerJishnu/Practice-Example-in-CPP/README.md

 For this, I am looking for a platform either in gaming industry or an Industrial IOT firm where C++ is also used apart from other web building frameworks.

+This was done in windows 10 platform using Microsoft Visual Studio - Community Edition.